JordanMartinez/purescript-jordans-reference/11-Syntax/Readme.md

 --   It can be ignored.
 module Syntax.ModuleName where

--- The Prelude module will usually be imported
+-- The Prelude module might be imported
 --   It, too, can be ignored.
 import Prelude